njp0008/SQLproject/README.md

 GROUP D: High School
 GROUP E: Master's Degree

 I took some screenshots of the table - keep in mind there are 1000 rows of data so I limited the return to 20.
 When I write the queries, it still extracts data from all 1000 rows.
 I want to see if there is a correlation between taking a test prep course vs. not, but also if the educational background of your parent plays a part in the test scores.
 I picked this dataset because I thought is relevant to the current state of our education system and could open a serious dialogue.
 The data also includes whether the student recieved a free/reduced rate lunch vs. a standard meal plan.
 I believe that could play a part in test scores too - poverty has an overwhelming affect on the quality of education.
+I found students who's parent's had at least a bachelors degree or higher scored higher than those whose parents had a high school diploma or lower.

 1. Created a database called "students" ![image](https://user-images.githubusercontent.com/75811937/110142546-47582680-7da4-11eb-85ee-3579d6d48013.png)